 In some industries, there are situations that give companies the perfect platform to increase margins.
 Such situations are normally characterized by a higher than normal demand for something that will only be available at a particular location and limited time.

-The best examples for this occurs in movie theatres, sports stadiums, and airports.
+The best examples of this occurs in movie theatres, sports stadiums, and airports.
 When a blockbuster movie is released, theatres can charge higher prices for tickets as people are often lined up to watch it.
-It's the same case with sports finals.
+It's the same case with sports finals, notorious for overpricing.

 Selling luxury items to a target audience